-A contract of employment is an agreement between two or more persons relationship established by contract, creating an obligation to do a particular thing in a contract of employment.
+A contract of employment is an agreement of service between an employee and an employer.
 This generally would be regarded as a contract of service, which connotes any agreement whether oral or written, expressed or implied, whereby a party agrees to employ another as an employee and the other party agrees to serve the employer as a worker usually as contained in the LABOUR ACT, CAP L1 LFN (2004).

 Going from the above, where there is a contract of employment in place, the court will be guided by such contract particularly the terms and condition of such contract where the issue of wrongful termination or any other right or obligation calls for determination.